ByAUJay

 13) Brief in‑depth takeaways

-If you want 7Block Labs to audit your calldata footprint and produce a concrete refactor plan (packed ABI, blob wiring, BLS integration, and gas‑limit hardening), we can deliver a fixed‑scope blueprint in two weeks with measurable byte and gas targets for each critical path.
+If you want 7Block Labs to dive into your calldata footprint and whip up a solid refactor plan--like packed ABI, blob wiring, BLS integration, and tightening up those gas limits--we’re here to help!
+In just two weeks, we can deliver a clear blueprint that outlines specific byte and gas targets for each key path.

 Like what you're reading?
 Let's build together.